 The Faculty Development Committee, Grant and Leave Programs

-The IWU Faculty Development Committee is an elected group of colleagues with the Associate Provost serving in an ex officio capacity.
-Its charge is to be responsible for matters concerning faculty development and the professional growth of faculty and in this capacity, it advises and makes recommendations to the Provost/Dean concerning faculty leaves, University grants, and support for faculty research and other professional activities (Faculty Handbook, 2012).
+The IWU Faculty Development Committee is an elected group of colleagues with the Associate Dean of Curricular & Faculty Development (AD) serving in an ex officio capacity.
+Its charge is to be responsible for matters concerning faculty development and the professional growth of faculty and, in this capacity, it advises and makes recommendations to the Provost/Dean concerning faculty leaves, University grants, and support for faculty research and other professional activities (2013-2014 Faculty Handbook).
 In this capacity, it produces an annual online Faculty Development Handbook that describes procedures for applying for internal grants and leaves.
 University grant and leave applications are available online, as are exemplary proposals.

-Members of the 2012-2013 Faculty Development Committee include:Kathleen Montgomery, Chair
+Members of the 2013-2014 Faculty Development Committee include:Diego Mendez Carbajo, Chair

 With regard to travel, IWU offers partial support during the academic year for expenses related to professional development or achievement, and this budget, with the exceptions noted below, is administered through the Mellon Center.
 The Provost, in consultation with the Faculty Development Committee, determines the standard amounts for which a full-time faculty member may be reimbursed for various activities, as well as maximum amounts for automobile mileage, lodging, and meals.
-In 2012-2013, these funds can be drawn upon from August 1, 2012, through July 12, 2013.
+In 2013-2014, these funds can be drawn upon from August 1, 2013 through July 9, 2014.
 Additional funds are allocated to departments who can offer supplemental assistance to tenure-line faculty.
-Specific regulations involving eligibility for and receipt of travel funds can be found in the Faculty Development Handbook.
-Faculty Travel Request Forms are available from department or school office coordinators or from the Mellon Center, 309-556-3760.
+Specific regulations involving eligibility for and the receipt of travel funds can be found in the Faculty Development Handbook.
+Faculty Travel Request Forms are available from department or school office coordinators or from the Mellon Center, (309) 556-3760.

 Collaboration with the Thorpe Center